 Businesses want to grow and help a larger audience, but too many make mistakes that cripple their growth.
 Even worse, they keep repeating them!
-Don’t do the same; avoid the blunders outlined below.
+Don’t do the same; avoid these three (3) mistakes that strangle growing businesses.

 Hiring Toxic Personalities

-Businesses hire more staff as they grow.
+Growing businesses hire more staff as they evolve.
 But if they expand too quickly, they will feel pressure to fill positions on their team, even if the job candidates have a few personality flaws.
 While some people change, others don’t, and a few toxic personalities will poison your company culture.

 This is why controlling growth is so important.
 Though it is hard to predict, you can create a game plan when you exceed your projections.
 Creating a team of healthy personalities is another priority.
 If you don’t, toxic employees will look for coworkers with similar values.
 If they can’t find them, they will try to hire them!